-Calling out and getting up: why children do it
+Getting out of bed or calling out: why children do it

-Also, from around nine months, children can begin to develop separation anxiety, so they might want you to stay with them at bedtime.
+Sometimes they do it because they’ve learned something new as a natural part of development.
+For example, they’re big enough to climb out of the cot.
+Likewise, from around 6-7 months, many children develop separation anxiety.
+Because of this, they might want you to stay with them at bedtime.
 Or sometimes children want to stay up with the family.

-If you think your child is calling out or getting out of bed because he needs your help or something is wrong, go in to him.
+If you think your child is calling out or getting out of bed because they need your help or something is wrong, go in to your child.

 If you think your child’s sleep issues are caused by stress or anxiety, or if your child seems very afraid or worried about night-time or about separating from you, it’s a good idea to see a health professional.
 You could start by talking to your GP or child and family health nurse.

-Sometimes children get up or call out as a way of keeping their parents around at bedtime.
-If this sounds like your child, and you’re happy to resettle her each time she asks for you, that’s OK.
-But if this is something you’d like to try to change, start by helping your child settle with a bedtime routine.
+But if calling out or getting out of bed is something you’d like to change, start by helping your child settle with a regular bedtime routine.
 Then deal with the calling out or getting out of bed calmly and consistently.